Asphalt Calculator

 How it works

 The calculator turns simple project details into a rough asphalt budget.
 It uses square footage, thickness, standard asphalt density, a waste allowance, and broad regional pricing.
-The result is not a final bid, but it gives you a clear number to use when planning, comparing options, or reviewing quotes.
+The result is a planning number, not a final bid.

 Step 1